GulRose-Iftikhar/frontend-scearion2/README.md

 npm run mocha:generate:report

 ```
-It will generate htlm report in cypress/reports directory
+It will generate Html report in cypress/reports directory